mehdihadeli/game-leaderboard-microservices/README.md

 ## Architecture

-For implementing this application we can use different type of caching strategy and we can config our caching strategy in [appsettings.json](src/Server/Services/LeaderBoard.GameEventsProcessor/appsettings.json) file of our [GameEventsProcessor](src/Server/Services/LeaderBoard.GameEventsProcessor/) service and run our [caching strategy workers](src/Server/CacheStrategies/) separately (like WriteThrough, WriteBehind and ReadThrough) if we don't want to use our built-in `Write-aside caching` and ` Read-aside caching` caching strategy.
+For implementing this application we can use different type of caching strategy and we can config our caching strategy in [appsettings.json](src/Server/Services/LeaderBoard.GameEventsProcessor/appsettings.json) file of our [GameEventsProcessor](src/Server/Services/LeaderBoard.GameEventsProcessor/) service and run our [caching strategy workers](src/Server/CacheStrategies/) separately (like WriteThrough, WriteBehind and ReadThrough), if we don't want to use our built-in `Write-aside caching` and ` Read-aside caching` caching strategy.

 For decreasing calculation and response time for real-time rank calculation with millions of request and changes per second we need to use a high performant approach to handling this issue, redis has very handy feature of [SortedSet](https://redis.io/docs/data-types/sorted-sets/) and when store a member with specific score, based on score sorted re-arrange affected members with new rank for each member in the SortedSet.
 With sorted sets it is trivial to return a list of player sorted by their scores because actually they are already sorted and ranked.